At every stage of their journey, the hero of a story is faced with difficult choices — decisions that will shape their destiny.

 He’s stuck in a cycle of information hoarding, rarely putting anything into practice, and thinking “someday” he’ll eventually crack “the big secret.”

-Like an addiction, he buys marketing products and courses on tactics constantly, cobbling them into some horrific franken-solution (which of course doesn’t produce results), because he doesn’t understand what he’s attempting, so…
+Like an addiction, he buys marketing products and courses on tactics constantly, cobbling them into some horrific franken-solution (which of course doesn’t produce results), because he doesn’t really understand what he’s attempting, so…

-Rather than think for himself, Larry seeks easy solutions and fool-proof systems, hoping to offload responsibility onto others.
+Rather than think for himself, Larry perpetually seeks easy solutions and fool-proof systems, hoping to offload responsibility onto others.

 Jasper chooses the road less traveled.